nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013190422/README.md

 - concept of `headline exploits`
 - exploits which are so good that everyone has heard about them in the news
 - a bunch of people googling "how to check if vulnerable to ..." all at once
+- headline exploits by year? - start with a node, build it out into specific years later

 ```
 ```